tekknolagi/isdt/lecture-notes/1-cli.md

 echo "I am in a script and I am being run by $USER."
 ```

 Save it.
-If you try and run it like a program you compiled in your CS courses
+If you try and run it like a program you compiled in your CS
--- by running `./myscript.sh` -- you will get the following error:
+courses---by running `./myscript.sh`---you will get the following error:

 ```
 bash: ./myscript.sh: Permission denied